-It is connected to the sea at Williamstown Lagoon by a sluice (point E) which floods the marsh with each high tide.
-The freshwater Nutley Stream runs along the boundary wall of the railway in a ditch (points B-C), before continuing under the car park and flowing in to the lagoon and finally Dublin Bay.
-The combination of fresh and salt water ensures differing degrees of salinity throughout the marsh with the highest around the south-east corner (point C), while the parts of the marsh furthest away have the least with an almost freshwater habitat.
+It is connected to the sea at Williamstown Lagoon by a sluice (Flag E) which floods the marsh with each high tide.
+The freshwater Nutley Stream runs along the boundary wall of the railway in a ditch (Flags B-C), before continuing under the car park (Flag G) and flowing in to the lagoon and finally Dublin Bay.
+The combination of fresh and salt water ensures differing degrees of salinity throughout the marsh with the highest around the south-east corner (Flag C), while the parts of the marsh furthest away have the least with an almost freshwater habitat.

-In recent years two manmade islands (point F) have been constructed to provide somewhere for birds to roost.
+In recent years two manmade islands (Flag F) have been constructed to provide somewhere for birds to roost.

 The marsh is on lease to An Taisce from the Pembroke Estates since the 1970s for the purpose of conservation and education.

 Getting There and Access

 The marsh is adjacent to Booterstown DART station (Flag C).
 It is on several Dublin Bus routes including numbers 7 & 4.
 Parking is available outside of the DART station.